randall4751/extended-bcubed/README.md

 The unit tests include examples of the simple case (items belong to one and only one category) from the reference paper's Figure 11.

-    Note - It appears that 3 of the 4 example example pairs in the Figure have incorrect results.
+    Note - It appears that 3 of the 4 example pairs in the Figure have incorrect results.

 The unit tests also include the multiplicity examples from Figures 16 through 21.